senofsky/face-mask-detector/README.md

 Installation
 ---------------

-As always, the usage of a python [virtual environments](https://docs.python.org/3/tutorial/venv.html) is recommended for a development setup:
+As always, the use of a python [virtual environment](https://docs.python.org/3/tutorial/venv.html) is recommended for a development setup:

 ``` sh